rtCamp/docs.rtcamp.com/rtmedia/developer/allow-custom-media-types/index.markdown

-rtMedia uses [mediaelement.js](http://mediaelementjs.com/) to play video and audio which might not support the types you have allowed using above filters.
-In that case, you will need custom media player which you can use with rtMedia to play audio/video files.
+rtMedia uses [mediaelement.js](http://mediaelementjs.com/) to play video and audio which might not support the types you have allowed using the above filters.
+In this case, you will need a custom media player that you can use with rtMedia to play audio/video files.